makkus/docker-seafile/Readme.md

 ## Quickstart

-For this quickstart to work, you need to add the line:
+For this quickstart to work, you need to have [Docker, v 1.4+](https://docs.docker.com/installation/) and [Docker compose, v 1.1+](http://docs.docker.com/compose/install/) installed.
+Also, you need to add the line:

     127.0.0.1     localhost.home